johnngnky/trip-rb/README.md

 [![docs](https://img.shields.io/badge/docs-website-blue.svg)](https://docs.tripetto.community/collector)
 [![Join the community on Spectrum](https://withspectrum.github.io/badge/badge.svg)](https://spectrum.chat/tripetto)

 This demo shows how to implement the collector for some basic form input controls using [React](https://reactjs.org/) and [Bootstrap](http://getbootstrap.com/).
-The goal is to show you how to implement the collector with minimal code footprint so you get a good understanding of the principles.
+The goal is to show you how to implement Tripetto with minimal code footprint so you get a good understanding of the principles.
+In this example the browser window is split in two.
+At the left side you see the editor and at the right side the collector.
+Use the editor to create a form definition.
+It will run in the collector at the right.
+At the top is a header with the title of the form definition and some controls for demo purposes (like start/pause/stop the collector).

+This example uses a set of common Tripetto blocks imported from npm.
+It also contains some boilerplate code for a custom building block to get you going.

 # How to run
 1. [Download](https://gitlab.com/tripetto/examples/react/repository/master/archive.zip) or clone the [repository](https://gitlab.com/tripetto/examples/react) to your local machine: